MicrosoftDocs/winrt-api/windows.security.credentials/webaccount_getpictureasync_202157661.md

 # Windows.Security.Credentials.WebAccount.GetPictureAsync

 ## -description

 Gets the web account's picture asynchronously.

 ## -parameters

 ### -param desizedSize

 The desired size of the web account picture.

 ## -returns

 When this method completes, it returns the web account's picture.

 ## -remarks

+> [!IMPORTANT]
-The word "desired" is misspelled in this parameter name.
+> The word "desired" is misspelled in this method's parameter name.

-This method should be called on the [WebAccount](webaccount.md) returned in [WebTokenRequestResponse](webtokenrequestresponse.md).
-Add (`UserPictureEnabled`, `True`) to the [WebTokenRequest.Properties](webtokenrequest_properties.md) while creating [WebTokenRequest](webtokenrequest.md) to acquire a token.
+This method should be called on the [WebAccount](webaccount.md) returned in [WebTokenRequestResult](..\windows.security.authentication.web.core\webtokenrequestresult.md).
+Add (`UserPictureEnabled`, `True`) to the [WebTokenRequest.Properties](..\windows.security.authentication.web.core\webtokenrequest_properties.md) while creating [WebTokenRequest](..\windows.security.authentication.web.core\webtokenrequest.md) to acquire a token.
 Otherwise, the call may return a default profile picture.

 ## -examples